canonical/snapd/integration-tests/WRITING_TESTS.md

 of the suite.

-All of this is implemented in the `SetUpTest` method of the common Suite, so as long as you are not overwriting them or you are calling them from the overwritten methods (as explained in a previous section), the suite should properly handle the reboots.
+All of this is implemented in the `SetUpTest` method of the common Suite, so as long as you are not overwriting it or you are calling it from the overwritten methods (as explained in a previous section), the suite should properly handle the reboots.

 In order to tell your test to run a different set of steps before and after the reboot, write it like this: